Finsimco logo

 1. Realistic role dynamics

-A good simulation gives participants a meaningful role - say, CFO, business unit lead, or investor - so they have a clear point of view and goals.
+A good corporate finance simulation gives participants a meaningful role - say, CFO, business unit lead, or investor - so they have a clear point of view and goals.
 You want candidates to make trade-offs, not just answer quiz-style questions.

 2. Timed decisions and pressure points